 Schedule and Time Commitment

-Live sessions are on Tuesday evenings from 7:00–8:30 pm ET on November 7 through December 12, 2017, with a break the week of November 28.
+➤ Live sessions are on Tuesday evenings from 7:00–8:30 pm ET on November 6 through December 4, 2018.
 The course includes five live webinars, with recordings available for anyone unable to join live.